Paragliders collide in midair, fall to death in San Diego

 The lesser experienced pilot of the two made a hard turn into the path of the other, San Diego Lifeguard Lieutenant Rich Stropky told the Union-Tribune.

 The lines of their canopies entangled.
-One of them stayed airborne for a moment, but both fell from about 11 metres above the top of the bluff to 40 or 45 feet below, Stropky said.
+One of them stayed airborne for a moment, but both fell from about 11m above the top of the bluff to 12m to 13m below, Stropky said.

 "I heard a collision, some kind of sound, and I looked over and seen two people falling from the sky," Madeline Henderson told KGTV television.
 "Just to witness that was incredibly terrifying."